HonkingGoose/git-gosling/docs/sandbox_first_commit.md

 +This is the readme for the sandbox repository.
 ```

+Well done, you have just made your very first Git commit.

 :::caution
 Do not enter/or change the filename of the commit message file!
 This will confuse Git.